VitaeTeam/ViLight/plugins/README.rst

 At this time, external plugins must be developed in the same way as an internal plugin.
-It might be that this can be done by placing a symbolic link to your plugin's Python package directory, in the ``plugins`` directory within the clone of the Electron Cash source you are developing within.
+It might be that this can be done by placing a symbolic link to your plugin's Python package directory, in the ``plugins`` directory within the clone of the Vilight source you are developing within.

 Please be sure that you test your plugin with the same recommended version of Python for the version of ViLight you intend to specify in your